silue-dev/brownian-market-making/README.md

 ```

 ## Result
-The image below is an example run of the market maker.
+The images below depict a simulation run of the market maker.
 ![result](img/result.png)